 - voice input

-I will disscuss the third item "use Vim key binding" because there is still room to improve.
+I will discuss the third item "use Vim key binding" because there is still room to improve.

 These top three need me move my left hands too often.
 That may be the problem of RSI.
 In this case, A little knowledge of Vim will help.

-The princple here is DO NOT move hands at all.
+The principle here is DO NOT move hands at all.
 Following this example, I can figure out many practical solution.

-Please note "Alt" and "k" is also close to my fingers.
-Here is my setup in .emacs:
+k is also close to my fingers.
+Here is my setup in

-The key point is to understand the princiles instead copy my configuration:
+The key point is to understand the principles instead copy my configuration: